skip to main content

 CAREER EXPO

 CAREER EXPO is The School’s longstanding annual hospitality industry career event.
-Each year, students in The School select the “Industry Partner of the Year,” and an executive from that company presents a keynote address — a highlight of CAREER EXPO.
-The career fair takes place in the evening, when 80 of the nation’s leading hospitality companies recruit 700+ talented students for internships and permanent positions and sign them up for interviews, which are held the following day.
+The career fair takes place in the evening, when 70+ of the nation’s leading hospitality companies recruit 300+ talented students for internships and permanent positions and conduct next day interviews.

 Learn about CAREER EXPO